 Fire on Hawaii's Maui island forces people to jump into water to flee flames

-Honolulu — A dramatic scene was playing out Tuesday night in the Hawaiian town of Lahaina on the island of Maui where, authorities said, people were jumping into the water to escape flames and smoke from a wind-fueled wildfire.
+People on the Hawaiian island of Maui had to jump into the ocean Tuesday to escape flames and smoke from a wind-fueled wildfire, authorities said.
+The Coast Guard told CBS News it had rescued a dozen people in the town of Lahaina who turned to the water as refuge.

-CBS Honolulu affiliate KGMB-TV reported that eyewitnesses were describing "an apocalyptic scene" with residents forced to jump into the harbor waters.

 Coast Guard Lt.
-Elaine Simon told CBS News people in Lahaina turned to the water as refuge.
-But she said the wind was blowing thick black smoke toward the water.
+Elaine Simon told CBS News the wind was blowing thick black smoke toward the water.

-Later, the Coast Guard confirmed that it had rescued a dozen people and rescue efforts were ongoing.
-It was unclear how many people were still in the water.
+The wildfire was widespread in Lahaina, including Front Street, an area of the historic town popular with tourists, County of Maui spokesperson Mahina Martin said in a phone interview with the Associated Press early Wednesday.

 Front Street business owner Alan Dickar told the station, "Buildings on both sides were engulfed.
 There were no fire trucks at that point; I think the fire department was overwhelmed."